 Google Ads promotes do it yourself advertising, the quick and easy way to get your business seen by potential customers.
 This sounds like the perfect solution for business owners and it can certainly be effective, but only if it is used properly.
 Otherwise, you may just find yourself pouring money into an ad campaign that doesn’t provide any real returns.
+If you are struggling to produce good results you may find your campaigns being effected by one of the below symptoms.
+If you need some help feel free to contact us for PPC management services and get at free google ads audit.

 Here are 5 of the biggest ways that businesses are currently wasting money on Google Ads.

-1. Using Smart Campaigns
+1. Using PMAX or Smart Campaigns Ineffectively

-A smart campaign is promoted as a simple way to generate customer leads.
-It seems relatively straightforward: you create an ad for your business, choose your keywords and set a budget and Google does the rest, automatically showing your ad to users on Google Search, Google Maps, YouTube, Gmail and Google partner websites.
 While this does get your ad seen it doesn’t guarantee effective results.
 Why?
-Because Google uses its AI to make the placements and it doesn’t know what your business does specifically and what type of clients you are looking for.
+Because Google uses its AI to select your audience and it doesn’t know what your business does specifically and what type of clients you are looking for.
 All of which means that you’re more likely to get irrelevant inquiries rather than getting your ads in front of the most lucrative potential audience.

 Smart campaigns can bring decent results, but it does not give the advertiser control of what keywords their ads are being shown for and what keywords advertisers pay for.
 This is the entire point of using google ads.
 For this reason we do not recommend using smart campaigns, but researching and hand picking your keywords and audiences.